-Oklahoma State Test Eligibility
+Oklahoma State High School Equivalency Eligibility Requirements

 - You cannot be enrolled in an accredited high school or be a high school graduate